imanursar/imanursar.github.io/geospatial/snippet/folium_map_plot.markdown

 |  4 | 76468-95631  | Target Carson T-2026       |    33.844  |    -118.263 | Carson     | CA      | 90746 |

 ### load json file
-Next, we load or provide the path to the geojson file.
+Next, we load or provide the path to the GeoJSON or shape file.
+This step is optional if the `main_data` parameter is already set as a GeoDataFrame that includes a geometry column.

 ```python
 with open(r'..\map\laMap.geojson') as f: